pmahnke/stmgrts/info/privacy.md

 ### Information we collect from you

 *Information you give us.* This is information about you that you give us by filling in forms on a the St Margarets Community Website or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you register to use our site or receive a newsletter.
-It may includes the following: display name for the forum and email address.
+It may includes the following: display name for the forum and comments and email address.

 *Information about your visit.* This information includes the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time, timezone, your geolocation), items you viewed or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page.

 ### How information is collected from you

-When you register to use the forum, we may ask for personal information such as a displayname, email address and a password.
+When you register to use the forum or make a comment on a post, we ask for personal information such as a displayname/name, email address and, for the forum, a password.
+The email is never displayed, only use to confirm a real person has signed up.
+The displayname/name can be any text (i.e. not your real name).

 #### Non-personally identifying information